Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### How to run Perl 6 Plugin from IDEA Run Configuration for testing

 * Open Run Configurations.
-Create a new one(you may copy `IDEA with Python plugin` and do appropriate changes if wanted):
+Create a new Run Configuration (you may copy `IDEA with Python plugin` and do appropriate changes if wanted):

-  - Type: `Application`
   - Name: `IDEA with Perl 6 plugin`(does not matter for build, you also likely want to specify edition).
   - Main class: com.intellij.idea.Main (type `Main` in Search by Name and select needed)
   - VM options: `-ea -Xmx192m -Didea.is.internal=true`